 TeXpen is a LaTeX editor for Windows, Linux, and Mac OS.
 This software developed in Qt/C++.
-Auto-completion, Highlighting, Theme templates, One-Click compiling, Built-in PDF preview, Real Time Equation preview, etc. are mentionable features it can offer.
+Auto-completion, Highlighting, Theme templates, One-Click compiling, Built-in PDF preview, Real-Time Equation preview, etc. are mentionable features it can offer.

 TeXWorks LaTeX editor is a bit different from any other discussed here.
 It has two side by side panels which provides with an editor window and a document preview window.
 Clicking o the document preview finds the edit mark at that TeX source related to the clicked location.
 This feature is out of the box, and that makes it best LaTeX editor for the beginner.
 Unlike other LaTeX editors, it has all the regular features.

-Gummi is also an open source and cross-platform LaTeX editor available out there.
-It has two-pane view mode which helps the user to edit the syntax and formatting error easily.
+Gummi is also an open-source and cross-platform LaTeX editor available out there.
+It has a two-pane view mode which helps the user to edit the syntax and formatting error easily.
 It also saves a pdf copy automatically of the LaTeX documents when you keep it.
 There are many mentionable features available like a citing tool, inserting images, helpers for matrix and table editing, configurable snippets of code, spell checker, built-in document viewer, etc.

-MikTeX is another great TeX/LaTeX editor for Windows, MacOS, and Linux.
+MikTeX is another great TeX/LaTeX editor for Windows, macOS, and Linux.
 If you are really into the task of LaTeX document editing, use this finely crafted software and forget everything.

 Install for Ubuntu and Linux Mint